Sampanna/assignment/src/readme/readme.md

 This article shows how to set up the app using online terminal for MiniKube

-1. Go to https://kubernetes.io/docs/tutorials/hello-minikube/ and launch Mini Kube terminal
+1. Go to https://kubernetes.io/docs/tutorials/hello-minikube/#create-a-minikube-cluster and launch MiniKube terminal

 ![Launch Terminal](./images/launchterminal.PNG)